 To shield the market from distortions unrelated to bitcoin (like the US dollar crashing) “The value of 1 bitcoin” would refer to a trade-weighted effective exchange rate index of government currencies, commodities and altcoins.

-Transactions per second is easy to game if transaction fees are low.
-As such these markets could have a condition that the 30 day moving average of transaction fees is over x satoshis per byte.
+Transactions per second are easy to game if transaction fees are low.
+As such these markets could have a condition that the 30-day moving average of transaction fees is over x satoshis per byte.

 Example decision markets

 To accurately predict the results of competing clients we could have decision markets like:

 If Bitcoin ABC is the majority hashpower client, what will the value of 1 bitcoin be on January 1st 2019?

 If Bitcoin Core is the majority hashpower client, what will the value of 1 bitcoin be on January 1st 2019?